Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 For further iteration, harder rubber (EPDM 70A) should be tried as it would probably be easier to cut, and it might hold pressure better.

-The benefit of this material, over teflon, which is way easier to cut-out, is that it compresses well, allowing a good electrical contact and a good seal at a resonable compression (too much compression breaks the graphite).
+The benefit of this material, over teflon, which is way easier to cut-out, is that it compresses well, allowing a good electrical contact and a good seal at a reasonable compression (too much compression breaks the graphite).
 However, it also caused several issues.

 <img width="200" alt="{1AAF5251-57B7-48D0-AB14-D3F54ACDE881}" src="https://github.com/user-attachments/assets/6fdc2169-f7a3-42ee-8794-fbc490b66bfd" />

 ## Subgasket
-First, because of its "squishyness" and good gripping properties, when compressed, the EPDM gasket  would grip on the proton exchange membrane (PEM) and tear it has the contact surface would expand under compression.
+First, because of its "squishiness" and good gripping properties, when compressed, the EPDM gasket  would grip on the proton exchange membrane (PEM) and tear it as the contact surface would expand under compression.
 To solve this, a 1 mil PTFE sub-gasket was added (this feature is known as edge protection [(Min Wang et al 2019)](https://iopscience.iop.org/article/10.1149/09208.0351ecst)).
-This created a sliperry protective layer between the PEM and the EPDM gasket, without compromising the seal.
-It was cut out using the same proceduree as the PEM and the EPDM gasket.
+This created a slippery protective layer between the PEM and the EPDM gasket, without compromising the seal.
+It was cut out using the same procedure as the PEM and the EPDM gasket.
 For further improvements, 2 mil PTFE subgasket could be tried to improve the durability of this piece, as it tends to wear out after being compressed.

 <img width="200" alt="{ACD0C022-2CFB-4C2A-B5AC-9CDCB83F5C3C}" src="https://github.com/user-attachments/assets/b3856b8e-cd7b-474e-8e29-ded9189507f2" />